-- 8.1 Staff must work with and educate children and young to help develop understanding around the risks of radicalisation and ensure that they create a safe space where they are able to discuss issues relating to radicalisation and extremism. - 8.2 Protecting children from the risk of radicalisation and extremism must be part of the wholesetting approach to safeguarding.
-The Headteacher or equivalent/Registered Manager must ensure that the setting and its staff: strive to prevent radicalisation on a day-to-day basis; are alert to indications and risks; have a curriculum that addresses the issues involved in radicalisation and conduct is consistent with preventing radicalisation.
+- 8.1 Team members must work with and educate children and young to help develop understanding around the risks of radicalisation and ensure that they create a safe space where they are able to discuss issues relating to radicalisation and extremism. - 8.2 Protecting children from the risk of radicalisation and extremism must be part of the whole-setting approach to safeguarding.
+The Headteacher or equivalent/ Registered Manager must ensure that the setting and its team members: - strive to prevent radicalisation on a day-to-day basis; - are alert to indications and risks; - have a curriculum that addresses the issues involved in radicalisation: - and conduct is consistent with preventing radicalisation.